Social discount rate: Use in cost–benefit analysis

 The US government uses a variety of discount rates but something around 7% is what the US Office of Management and Budget (OMB) recommends for a pretax rate of return on private investments.
 In the United Kingdom, HM Treasury fixes the social discount rate for the public sector at 3.5%.

 Calculation

 The SDR is directly analogous to concepts found in corporate finance such as the hurdle rate or the project appropriate discount rate; so the mathematics are identical.
 The benefit or cost per dollar can be calculated by:

 where r equals the SDR and t equals time.
 For benefits or costs that have no end and discount starting tomorrow it is just:

 where discounting starts at t=0 it is:

 A higher SDR makes it less likely a social project will be funded.
 A higher SDR implies greater risks to the assumption that the benefits of the project will be reaped.
 A small increase in the social discount rate can matter enormously for benefits far into the future so it is very important to be as accurate as possible when choosing which rate to use.

-Ramsey's social discount rate is calculated as follows:
+Frank Ramsey's social discount rate is calculated as follows: